sheethalkaran/digit_recognition/README.md

 ## Usage
-- Draw a Digit: Use the canvas to draw a digit (0-9).
+- Draw a Digit: Use the canvas to draw a digit.
 - Predict: Click "Predict Digit" to see the app's prediction.
 - Clear Canvas: Use the "Clear Canvas" button to reset.